markkenneth22/Quantiful/README.md

 node_modules/
 public/
 src/
-├─ __tests__/                      : Containes unit test for useFetch and LoadConfiguration components only ├─ components/                     :
+├─ __tests__/                      : Contains unit test for useFetch and LoadConfiguration components only ├─ components/
 │  ├─ layout/                      : Layout of the App
 │  ├─ LoadConfiguration/           : Component that is used to load the configuration file │  ├─ widgets/